simioniandrea/Blockchain_demo/README.md

 Here are a couple of examples of succinct overviews from products with really great docs:

 blockchain application

+this is the first try for blockchain app

 > Loom is a video messaging tool that helps you get your message across through instantly shareable videos.
 >